ibexa/documentation-developer/docs/guide/permissions.md

 #### UserGroupLimitation

-A Limitation to specify that only Users with at least one common *direct* User group with the owner of content get a certain access right.
+A Limitation to specify that only Users with at least one common *direct* User Group with the owner of content get the selected access right.

 |                 |                                                                                                |
 |-----------------|------------------------------------------------------------------------------------------------|